cicero78M/Cicero_V2/docs/metadata_flow.md

    - Administrators log in through the dashboard and register new clients using the `/clients` API.
    - Users for each client are created via the `/users` API or imported from Google Sheets.
 2. **Authentication**
-   - Users authenticate by calling `/api/auth/login` and receive a JWT token.
+   - Users authenticate by calling `/api/auth/login` or `/api/auth/user-login` and receive a JWT token.
    - The token is included in subsequent API calls to authorize access.

 ## 2. Database Overview